1. Ground floor

 Station 20: West Window

-High over the rear of the Co-Cathedral is a wheel-shaped stained-glass window, five meters in diameter, with the Mystical Lamb as the centerpiece, surrounded by the four evangelists.
+High over the rear of the Pro-Cathedral is a wheel-shaped stained-glass window, five meters in diameter, with the Mystical Lamb as the centerpiece, surrounded by the four evangelists.
 This window, facing the west, glows in a symphony of colors in the afternoon sunlight and was a gift of Dr. J.H.
 Fassbender of Dusseldorf, Germany.

 3. Ceiling and Wall Paintings and Organ

-Complementing the beauty of the stained-glass windows are the ceiling and wall paintings of the Co-Cathedral.
+Complementing the beauty of the stained-glass windows are the ceiling and wall paintings of the Pro-Cathedral.
 While preparing in Rome for the First Vatican Council, Patriarch Valerga commissioned a young talented painter called Vincenzo Pacelli (from the family of Pope Pius XII) to provide paintings for the church.

 Station 21: Ceiling paintings